juanuys/juanuys.github.io/_posts/2023-03-07-thoughts-on-ai-and-games.md

 You don't have to go back to uni to study statistics and applied math, and learn everything from the basic [McCulloch-Pitts neuron](https://en.wikipedia.org/wiki/Artificial_neuron) all the way to the latest deep learning techniques.

 However, do seek out the tools that are making a splash in your specific corner of the industry.
 Try it; play with it.
 See what it does.
+Maybe even incorporate it into your toolkit, and become an expert in it.
 (Because your colleagues will, and they'll be better prepared tomorrow.)

-**But, realise that there's a fundamental part of being human that it will never replace, and that's your ability to dream and come up with unique solutions to problems.**
+**But, realise that there's a fundamental part of being human that it will never replace, and that's your ability to dream and come up with unique solutions to problems.** You can still things the Old Way, maybe in your spare time, for fun.
+But the New Way will get you to your goals more quickly, and let you focus on the important stuff which only a human brain (and heart!) can bring to the table.

 (Well, at least not yet 😉)

+*((I would have liked to have written this on a typewriter, to hear the clickety clack of the keys, and to end up with a beautiful artifact which I can smell and hold in my hands.
+God forbid I need to do a search-and-replace, though...))*